 Steve also feels a tremendous amount of appreciation for DAV.
-He shares, “In 1978, DAV set up storefront drop-in centers for Vietnam Vets, because they knew there was a big problem.
+He shares, “In 1978, DAV set up storefront drop-in centers for Vietnam vets, because they knew there was a big problem.
 DAV has legal power and can represent the warriors to the VA.
 DAV did the most amazing things for veterans and much of that was taken over by the VA.
-I still use mine twice a month, I see the therapist and it’s great because a lot of things are happening.
+I still use mine twice a month, I see the therapist and it’s great because a lot of things are happening in the world right now.
 It releases the pressure of the memories and the trigger points that set me back into combat.”

 PTSD — You Aren’t Alone

-For others struggling with PTSD, Steve advises “Get to a vet center immediately, even if there is no problem because it gets you into the system.
+For others struggling with PTSD, Steve advises, “Get to a vet center immediately, even if there is no problem because it gets you into the system.
 To go to the VA is daunting, annoying, it’s bureaucratic, and there is a backlog.
-The vet center gets you in right away with a one-page DD214 and they set you up to see someone.
-It’s still a drop-in center and I would suggest that, and start talking.
+The vet center gets you in right away with a one-page DD-214 and they set you up to see someone.
+It’s still a drop-in center and I would suggest that you go and start talking.
 Do not hold it in, and if you’ve got a problem, get help because no one else is going to help you.”